QUESTIONS ABOUT FIRST-YEAR HOUSING

 Q: Can I choose my own roommate?

-A: After your learning community is known, you will have the option to identify a preferred roommate on the housing and mealpPlan contract.
-If both of you are admitted to the program AND both of you mutually agree to be roommates on your contracts, we may be able to place you together, but it is not guaranteed.
+A: After your learning community is known, you will have the option to identify a preferred roommate (in that same learning community) on your housing contract.
+If both of you mutually agree to be roommates on your contracts, we may be able to place you together, but it is not guaranteed.

-Q: Can I choose to live in just regular, non-themed housing?
+Q: Can I choose to live in just "regular" housing?

 Q: I still have more questions--who can I talk to?